-Being an eight year old kid with a camera was the kind of an unforgettable experience for me.
+Being an eight-year-old kid with a camera was the kind of an unforgettable experience for me.
 From that point forward, I always had the camera with me.
 It’s like an organ.
 The world I looked through the lens seemed much more interesting than what my real eyes could see.
-Through the lens, I have the power to capture the scene that would soon became the evident that we were once alive in that moment.
+Through the lens, I have the power to capture the scene that would soon become the evidence that we were once alive at that moment.
 And I enjoyed using that power very much.
 It was the year that if you open my bedroom door, the first thing you’d notice is the smell of the developed film rolls.

 ‘You’re wasting your film and you’re wasting my money.’
 He told me.
 ‘This is the last film roll I’m gonna buy for you.
 From now if you are going to continue with your photography, you’ve gotta pay for it on your own.’

 ‘But how?’
 I asked, ‘I’m only eight.’
 Getting a job as a lifeguard was the first thing I thought of.
 Forget that I was too young to save anybody and the inevitable fact that I can’t swim.

 It’s strange, for the people who live on the island, that none of my family members know how to swim.
 But we have our own logic that if you don’t want to drown, stay away from the water.
 Because, to my grandfather’s eyes, the water is the killer.
 He came from the northeastern side of the country where he’d spent most of his youth working in a rice paddy.
 Never once seen the ocean until his late thirties when he moved to the south.
 Never taught or encouraged any of his children to swim because he didn’t see the significance or the difference it was going to make between a person who can swim and the person who can’t swim.
 It’s the same logic, I think, that he had never taught me how to take a picture properly in which I could have made him proud.